howtographql/howtographql/content/frontend/react-relay/1-getting-started.md

 Before you can start using Relay, you'll need to download the _full_ GraphQL schema into your project and make it available to the Relay Compiler.

 > Note: There is a difference between the GraphQL schema that you saw above and a _full_ GraphQL schema.
-The full schema is required for every GraphQL sever since it defines all capabilities of the API by spealling out [the `Query` and `Mutation` types](http://graphql.org/learn/schema/#the-query-and-mutation-types).
+The full schema is required for every GraphQL server since it defines all capabilities of the API by spelling out [the `Query` and `Mutation` types](http://graphql.org/learn/schema/#the-query-and-mutation-types).
 However, when using Graphcool, you only define a subset of this schema, namely the types of your _data model_.
 The rest of the schema that represents the actual API will then be generated for you.

 You'll download the schema using a tool called [`get-graphql-schema`](https://github.com/graphcool/get-graphql-schema).